saadnsyed/saadnsyed.github.io/content/reading-list.md

   * How to vet your business idea in its early stages.
 Playbook on having valuable and insightful customer conversations.

+* Blitzscaling - Reid Hoffman

+  * Blitzscaling is a framework for growing a startup in a market where speed is the most important thing.
+Hoffman argues you should optimize for iteration speed and learning even at the cost of efficiency.

 ### SciFi

 * The Man in the High Castle - Phillip K. Dick